-Photos used & information with permission from Sweetwater.com
+Photos used & information with permission from Sweetwater.com Please visit websites for more in-depth listing of features.

 DIGITAL INTERFACE RECOMMENDATIONS

 It is safe to say that today almost all digital interfaces are compatible with both MAC and PC computer platforms and most any recording software that you wish to use.
 Most devices offer USB connections.
 Some of the mid-rage to higher end devices will offer both USB and Fire wire connections to your computer.
 Listed below are a few recommendations to get you started.
 Of course, high end interfaces can cost well over a thousand dollars.